ragu8/Financial-Survey/README.md

         </tr>
         <tr>
           <td>Conclusion</td>
-          <td>The paper explores the use of DDPG for optimizing stock trading strategies, showing potential outperformance of traditional methods.
+          <td>The paper explores the use of DDPG for optimizing stock trading strategies, showing the potential outperformance of traditional methods.
 Further research is needed for broader applicability.</td>
         </tr>
       </tbody>
     </table>